chochain/nanoFORTH/docs/n4_1_why.md

 >
 > : **xy** FOR **red** 200 DLY **blu** 300 DLY **I .** NXT ; ⏎<br/>

-* now try 20 cycles of **xy** this time
+* Now, try 20 cycles of **xy** this time.
 > 20 **xy** ⏎
 > ⇨ 20 19 18 17 16 15 14 13 12 11 10 9 8 7 6 5 4 3 2 1 ok
 >> \> so, you've probably noticed that **I** is the loop counter and . (dot) prints it<br/>

-* let's try analog, say read a value from analog pin 1 (photoresister value 0~1023), assuming you have one installed
+* Let's try analog, say read a value from analog pin 1, assuming you have one installed, or again try <a href="https://wokwi.com/projects/359920992049600513" target="_blank">this Wokwi project</a>
 > 1 AIN ⏎<br>
 > ⇨ 258_ok
 >> \> 258 is the value nanoFORTH read from photoresister, then place it on top of data stack
+>> \> a photoresister or potentiometer returns value between 0 and 1023

-* we don't need the value 258, let's drop it from data stack to keep it clean
+* If we don't need the value 258, we can drop it from data stack to keep it clean
 > DRP ⏎<br>
 > ⇨ ok
 >> \> 258 is gone now

-* define **lit** to read from photoresister (or a potentiometer) and determine whether its value is > 200
+* Define **lit** to read from photoresister (or a potentiometer) and determine whether its value is > 200.
 > : **lit** 1 AIN 200 > ; ⏎

-* execute **lit**, it puts value 1 on data stack (FORTH's memory) if your room is bright enough, a value 0 otherwise
+* Execute **lit**, it puts value 1 on data stack (FORTH's memory) if your room is bright enough, a value 0 otherwise.
 > **lit** ⏎<br>
 > ⇨ 1_ok

-* define **?z** that turns on red or blue depends on value on top of data stack.
+* Define **?z** that turns on red or blue depends on value on top of data stack.
 > : **?z** IF **red** ELS **blu** THN ; ⏎
 >> \> **?z** is our newly defined function.
 Unlike most of the other languages, you can create some really strange function names in FORTH.

-* run **?z** which read from top of data stack, if it's 1 then turns on red LED or 0 turns on blue
+* Run **?z** which read from top of data stack, if it's 1 then turns on red LED or 0 turns on blue.
+Try these
 > 1 **?z** ⏎<br>
 > 0 **?z** ⏎

-* now we may turn on red or blue LED depending on lighting condition (try blocking the photoresister), **lit** leaves 1 or 0 on data stack, **?z** takes the value and turns on the red or blue LED
+* We now can turn on red or blue LED depend on lighting condition (try blocking the photoresister), **lit** leaves 1 or 0 on data stack, **?z** takes the value and turns on the red or blue LED.
 > **lit** **?z** ⏎

-* define a word **xyz** to keep checking photoresister, turn the blue or red LED on depending on the photoresister value read until button hooked at pin 7 is pushed
+* Define a word **xyz** to keep checking photoresister, turn the blue or red LED on depending on the photoresister value read until button hooked at pin 7 is pushed.
 > : **xyz** BGN **lit** **?z** 7 IN UTL ; ⏎<br>
 > **xyz** ⏎
 >> \> Try blocking the photoresister to see the LED toggles.<br/>
 >> \> Can this become a trigger i.e. mouse trap or something useful?
 Why not!<br/>

-* show all nanoFORTH words available, including **xyz**, **?z**, **xy**, **lit**, **blu**, **red** that we've just created
+* Let's list all nanoFORTH words available in its dictionary.
 > WRD ⏎
 > ||
 > |:--|
 > |@image html images/nanoforth_wrd_list.png width=800px|
+>> \> See the latest, they include **xyz**, **?z**, **xy**, **lit**, **blu**, **red** that we've just created.

->> \> Behold!
+Behold!
 This is nanoFORTH in its entirety.
 It's a short list of 'words' which should be rather easy to master.
->> \> Note that this has been the way Forth programmers building their applications.
+Note that the steps illustrated above has been the way Forth programmers building their applications.
 One small word at a time.
-Debug each well then combine them into a "bigger" word.
+Debug each well interactively then combine them into a "bigger" word.
 If a bug found, FGT the word, redefine it.
 Next word!

 <br/>

-OK, if that have captured the imaginations, we might have an idea of what nanoFORTH is trying to do.
-Let's stop and contemplate for a while.
+OK!
+If the process shown above has captured the essense, we should have an idea of what nanoFORTH is trying to do.
+Let's just stop and contemplate for a while.
 We did all of the above without any recompilation.
-Instead, we "talked" directly with the nanoFORTH on Arduino loaded only once via the USB cable.
-The interactive nature changes the way we are very used to on this platform.
-Just consider how many times you have to compile your pet C code to go through the functions shown above.
-So, let's imagine what if we can do it via WiFi or BLE using our Nano?
+Instead, we "talked" directly with the nanoFORTH uploaded only once via the USB cable.
+Should you code these in C, how do you go about doing it?

+The interactive nature is different from the way we are so used to on Arduino platform.
+Just consider how many times you have to compile your C code to go through the functions shown above.
+So, move forward, let's envision how we can control robots or what we can do using Bluetooth with our Nano...

 <br/>
 <a href="page2.html">2.
 How - Ready to get nanoFORTH for a trial?</a><br/>